-When I started reading about street food in Shanghai I was beginning to worry that there would be nothing for my vegetarian self to try.
-I mean half the fun (all of the fun..) is eating.
+When I started reading about street food in Shanghai I was beginning to worry that there would be no vegetarian street food for my vegetarian self.
+I mean half the fun (all the fun..) is eating.
 But all my woes were quickly diminished when I started looking at all the options available to me!
 It’s quite a greasy lot of food but when in Rome right?
 Scroll down for some vegetarian street food 🙂

 Homestyle Mooncakes (my fav!) – I have been obsessed with these for a long time so to have them in Shanghai was a dream come true!
 Filled with a sweet bean paste these little pastries are to die for.
 I wanted to stock up on them but it’s best to have them fresh!
 Usually about 4 Yuan and worth every bite

-Leek Cake (also my fav) – These things are bigger than your head.
+Leek Cake (also my fav) – This was my favourite vegetarian street food everrrrrr.
+These things are bigger than your head.
 And the flavour is greasy, oniony, and amazing.
 It’s like a dream hangover food to be honest.
 You’ll love every delicious bite

 Scallion Cake (yes again..
 I like onions) – This was my favourite vegetarian street food to try!
 Cong You Bing is the name for these I believe.
 My hometown of Edmonton Alberta voted their favourite food the Green Onion Cake and I can vouch for the love.
 In Yu Garden you’ll find lots of shops with street food but there’s one particular one to the right on the Yu Garden Tea House that will be a vegetarians safe haven.
 The scallion cakes here are sooooooo good.
 Order from the lady, bring your ticket to the onion section, and someone will serve you.
 It’s about 6 Yuan for one onion cake.

-Stinky Tofu – One of the funniest moments was walking by a stall and sticking my nose up at the foul smell.
+Stinky Tofu – The smelliest vegetarian street food ever!
+One of the funniest moments was walking by a stall and sticking my nose up at the foul smell.
 It was pretty bad but once I saw a bowl with fried tofu in it I knew what it was – Stinky Tofu!
 If you can get past the smell this is a must try in Shanghai!
 I always tell myself how bad can it be if the locals are going nuts for it?

 Tang Gao – Donut!
 You’ll find these dough sticks pretty much anywhere in Shanghai.
 If you haven’t notice every thing is pretty deep fried here so just suck it up and accept the calories or you’ll have a hard time enjoying the good food.
 You can get two donut sticks for 3-5 Yuan and they come plain.
 Enjoy!